mlund/faunus/README.md

 ------------------------
 Faunus has preliminary python support -- see this Jupyter [notebook](scripts/pyfaunus-test.ipynb) for examples.
-If have several python distributions installed, the build system may be guided to specific libraries using i.e.:
+If several python distributions are installed, the build system may be guided to specific libraries using i.e.:

     $ cmake . -DPYTHON_INCLUDE_DIR=$HOME/miniconda/include/python2.7 -DPYTHON_LIBRARY=$HOME/minoconda/lib/libpython2.7.dylib